kuttaineh/vid-dl/README.md

 Press, at the same time, the keyboard keys: [command] and [N]. // this opens a new Terminal window with a fresh shell session.

 // “What's a shell?”
-A shell is an interface to your computer operating system's [user space](https://en.wikipedia.org/wiki/User_space_and_kernel_space).
+In computing lingo, a shell is an interface to your computer operating system's [user space](https://www.computerhope.com/jargon/u/user-space.htm).

 ### Usage
 Once you have youtube-dl installed and the keyboard shorcuts available: